FantaDaddy/Nebula3/README.md

 ## Auto-start

-1. Login into the server with root access
+1. Login into the server with root access and copy the binary to `/usr/bin`

 ```
 $ sudo -i
+$ cp nebula /usr/bin/nebula
+$ cp nebula-cert /usr/bin/nebula-cert
 ```

 2. Create the following systemd unit file for the required service & change permissions per below: